Marek243-sk/MZ_zadanie/README.md

-# This repository serves as codespace place for assigment.
+# This repository serves as codespace for assigment.
 ---